Dr Sam Rose

 - '"With an Almost Pathetic Fatality Doing What is Right”: Late Sickert and his Critics’, Art History, 2014

 At St Andrews I teach courses on art writing, on approaches to the history and theory of art, on modern art in Britain, and on global modernism (a kind of critical survey course of formerly non-canonical modernisms around the world).
-Beyond St Andrews I am an editorial board member of Art History and a former member of the Executive Steering Committee of the British Association for Modernist Studies (2016-19).
+Beyond St Andrews I have been an editorial board member of Art History (2017-2024) and a member of the Executive Steering Committee of the British Association for Modernist Studies (2016-19).

 PhD supervision